aunizlkfl/CTF-Writeup/PicoCTF/Web/Bookmarklet/Bookmarklet.md

 ❌ Anyone can inspect, copy, and reproduce the decryption offline.

+---

-📝 Lessons Learned
+## 📝 Lesson Learned

 ✅ Never trust client-side secrecy — users can always read JS.

 ✅ Don’t ship decryption keys/logic alongside ciphertext if secrecy matters.

-✅ Use server-side checks for sensitive material; treat obfuscation as cosmetic, not security.
+✅Use server-side checks for sensitive material; treat obfuscation as cosmetic, not security.

+---